alexmascension/triku/docs/source/index.rst

 Triku has been prepared to work with `scanpy <https://scanpy.readthedocs.io/en/stable/>`_ ``annData`` objects directly.

+You can visit the notebooks at out `notebook repo <https://github.com/alexmascension/triku_notebooks>`_

 How do I use triku?
 ^^^^^^^^^^^^^^^^^^^
 We suppose you are going to run triku using scanpy.
 To use triku, simply